c-eee-devops/docker-zimbra-9.0.0-c-eee/README.md

 ### Transport Security (TLS)

-By default Zimbra generates a self-signed certificate for TLS.
+- By default Zimbra generates a self-signed certificate for TLS.
 As self-signed certificates are not trusted web browsers will complain about it.
-To use a certificate issued by a trusted certification authority (CA), you can tell the container to set it in by providing the private key at `/data/app/tls/zimbra.key` and the certificate at `/data/app/tls/zimbra.crt`.
-The container keeps track of changes to the certificate file and re-configures Zimbra, if necessary.
-Therefore it is recommended to mount a volume with the key and the certificate at `/data/app/tls` and use it for exchanging the certificate.
-The certificate *should* contain the certificate chain up to the root certificate.
-If a certificate of an intermediate CA or root CA is missing, the container will try to download the missing certificates using the *Authority Information Access* extension (if available).
+To use a certificate issued by a trusted certification authority (CA)

+- You can tell the container to set it in by providing the private key at `/data/app/tls/zimbra.key` and the certificate at `/data/app/tls/zimbra.crt`.

+- The container keeps track of changes to the certificate file and re-configures Zimbra, if necessary.

+- It is recommended to mount a volume with the key and the certificate at `/data/app/tls` and use it for exchanging the certificate.

+- The certificate *should* contain the certificate chain up to the root certificate.

+- If a certificate of an intermediate CA or root CA is missing, the container will try to download the missing certificates using the *Authority Information Access* extension (if available).

-Furthermore 4096 bit DH parameters are generated improving the security level of the key exchange.
+- Furthermore 4096 bit DH parameters are generated improving the security level of the key exchange.

 #### HTTP Transport Security (HSTS)